A data acquisition and reconstruction software for SAMPA-SRS integration: Data processing and results

 \section{Data processing and results}

 To reduce the effect of the electronic noise on the data reconstruction, an offline zero suppression was applied.
 A lower level threshold around 4 times above the noise's $\sigma$ was used to distinguish the signals from the noise.
+The mean noise calculated over all strips was $\sigma=5.9(2)$ ADC channels.
+This value can be further improved by adjusting ground connections which are not optimal and by applying a common-mode correction to the data.
 The clustering algorithm starts to compose a cluster when a strip with a signal above the $4\sigma$ threshold is found.
 The neighboring strips are added to that cluster if they are above threshold until two consecutive strips are found below it.

 Looking at figure \ref{fig:threshold}, it is possible to notice that a cluster consists of consecutive strips where the charge is collected at a greater value than the threshold (T$_1$).
 If two or more consecutive strips have value below T$_1$ the reconstruction of the current cluster is closed and another one can start.